cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ## Camera Follow

 In a game which has a movable player, we often let the camera follow the player.
-As a result, you can see the screen scolling when player is moving.
+As a result, you can see the screen scrolling when player is moving.

-It's very simple to archieve it in Cocos Creator.
+It's very simple to archive it in Cocos Creator.
 Just make the following changes.

-1. Select the Canavs node, unchcek the **Align Canvas With Screen** property of cc.Canvas component on the Inspector panel.
+1. Select the Canvas node, uncheck the **Align Canvas With Screen** property of cc.Canvas component on the Inspector panel.

 2. Drag the Camera node on the Player node, make it as a child node.